 - Magazines – Located in Albert Barracks and consisting of several buildings surrounded by a stone wall, the magazines held the entire supply of ammunition for the army in New Zealand.
 Stocks were held as either prepared cartridges (four and a half million rounds in March 1864) or as components such as shot and powder.
 Constructed of arched brick the magazines resembled strong rooms with the ammunition packed in cases and barrels on racks on each side with a narrow passage between the stock.
 Designed to be intrinsically safe within the walls of the magazine, with all nails and tools were made from copper so that every precaution was taken to prevent sparks and explosions.
 Magazine keepers were hand-picked, and the slightest sign of unsteadiness or neglect of duty resulted in instant dismissal.

-Military Store Department operations were not only restricted to Auckland but across the country were ever Imperial troops were serving.
+Military Store Department operations were not only restricted to Auckland but across the country wherever Imperial troops were serving.
 Embedded in Regiments, Stores Conductors provided the link between Regimental Quartermasters and the Store Department.
-Hamley and his deputy Macduff would spend a considerable time in the field supervising stores distribution.
-An example being in March 1864 when McDuff personally oversaw the distribution of blankets, clothing and necessities to troops and Te Awamutu during the Waikato campaign.
-During the Taranaki Campain, the strength of the Military Store Department in New Plymouth in June 1863 was 1 Staff and 3 Sergeants.
+Hamley and his deputy Macduff spent considerable time in the field supervising stores distribution.
+An example is in March 1864 when McDuff personally oversaw the distribution of blankets, clothing and necessities to troops and Te Awamutu during the Waikato campaign.
+During the Taranaki Campaign, the strength of the Military Store Department in New Plymouth in June 1863 was 1 Staff and 3 Sergeants.

-After 32 years of Colonial service, Hamley with the exception of the Imperial officer remaining to pay pensioners was the last remaining Imperial Officer in New Zealand to return to England.
-Hamley would continue to be employed in Ordnance related services, serving in Ireland, Chatham.
-The War Office, Dover, and Aldershot retiring with the honorary rank of Major General.
+After 32 years of colonial service, Hamley apart from the Imperial officer remaining to pay pensioners was the last remaining Imperial Officer in New Zealand to return to England.
+Hamley continued to be employed in Ordnance related services, serving in Ireland, Chatham, the War Office, Dover, and Aldershot retiring with the honorary rank of Major General.

 In 1870 the Military Store Department, the Commissariat and the Military Train were amalgamated into one organisation called the Control Department.
-From the perspective of the Military Store Department, it was a disastrous and ill thought out experiment in combined logistics, leading to the amalgamation been reversed in 1876 with the Military Store Department renamed the Ordnance Store Department, which in turn would after several name changes became the Royal Army Ordnance Corps in 1918.
+From the perspective of the Military Store Department, it was a disastrous and ill-thought-out experiment in combined logistics, leading to the amalgamation being reversed in 1876 with the Military Store Department renamed the Ordnance Store Department, which in turn, after several name changes became the Royal Army Ordnance Corps in 1918.

 Copyright © Robert McKie 2018